22nd January - DEATH OF QUEEN VICTORIA

 July 3rd - A local miner records political activity - "Third demonstration at Boosbeck, speakers were Mr. H. Broadhurst, M.P., Mr. H. Wilson, ex M.P., and Rev. A.T.
 Guttery."

-At the Skelton Convalescent Home for Boer War soldiers at 4 South Terrace the matron was a Scotswoman, Mable French.
+CONVALESCENT HOME for Boer War soldiers at 4 South Terrace.
+The matron was a Scotswoman, Mable French.

 There were eight patients at this time :-

 Tom Thursgood of York, age 23, serving with the 9th Lancers.

 Walter Watson of Leeds, age 24, with the 2nd West Yorks Regiment.

 Fred Jones from Staffordshire, age 30, with the 19th Prince of Wales Own.

 Rigwood, Saltburn Lane, Skelton.

 Arthur Jones, from Dewsbury, age 22, with the Kings R Rifles.

 Charlie Palmer of Cambridgeshire, age 26, with the Army Ordnance Corps.